pingeplin/slipstream/README.md

 ### Processing a Folder

-To process all receipts in a Google Drive folder and optionally export to Google Sheets:
+To process all receipts in a Google Drive folder and export to Google Sheets or a local CSV file:

 ```bash
 uv run slipstream process --folder "FOLDER_URL" --sheet "SHEET_URL"